Thames River Melons: A pick-your-own paradise and cozy farm market

 The fall offers up a corn maze and pick-your-own pumpkin patch alongside drinks from local cideries and nature walks to get out of the city and stretch your legs.
 TRM also shares recipes online by farmer and Registered Dietitian, Alex Chesney, to inspire you to incorporate more local fruits and vegetables into your diet.

-Coming this season, Thames River Melons will also have a food truck on site!
-They'll be serving up their beloved fro-yo as well as burgers and fries and other options for those looking to spend a little more time on-site.
-Stay tuned for details closer to the launch.
+Hit the Thames River Melons' Food Truck, on site!
+They'll be serving up their beloved fro-yo as well as burgers and fries and other options for those looking to spend a little more time on the farm.

 Get Your Thames River Melons On